Vic Falls, Africa's Adventure Capital

 TOM VARLEY was raised in the Zimbabwean bush.
-At the age of 10, he moved to Victoria Falls, where he graduated from being a safety kayaker to a raft guide and then a videographer.
-After earning his Learner Guide’s License at sixteen, Tom joined the British Army, where he served in The Royal Green Jackets Recee Platoon for three years.
+At age 10, he moved to Victoria Falls, where he graduated from being a safety kayaker to a raft guide and then a videographer.
+After earning his Learner Guide’s License at sixteen, Tom joined the British Army, serving in The Royal Green Jackets Recee Platoon for three years.
 During his service in Bosnia, Tom was responsible for aerial reconnaissance photography for Nato.
 In 2002, Tom returned to Victoria Falls to pursue his passion for kayaking.
 After producing rafting videos and photographs, he progressed to filming and photographing wildlife and scenery in Zimbabwe, Southern Africa and Israel.
 Tom now has a well-established production company, Victoria Falls Productions, and has worked with several international TV channels, including BBC and National Geographic.
 He published a coffee table book, ‘The Magnificent Victoria Falls’ in 2010.